amygrahamie/IXD507-ProjectIdeas/README.md

 #Where do I even start?

-or what photographers are out there?
-I did a lot of research based on people I know who got married because I didn't know where to look.
 That is when I thought wouldn't it be perfect to plan my wedding from start to finish with the help of an app / overall wedding inspiration site.

 From working in the wedding industry for a year now designing wedding stationery, I would say my knowledge is probably better than some.. but still I was left wondering where to begin when it came to budgeting, picking a reception venue, and planning your guest list.